New Year’s resolutions? Not again! Don’t you remember what happened last time?

 Or that because you didn’t get it, things developed in a way that brought something to you that was so much better than what you had wanted originally that the very thought of not having that in your life could make you weep?

-So, this year, let’s not make New Year’s resolutions.
+So, this year, don’t make New Year’s resolutions.
 Let’s do something different.
-Let’s visualize.
-Let’s project.
-Let’s dream!
+Visualize.
+Project.
+Dream!